AmarooHQ/whitepaper/10-Ultra-Terminum/a10-ut-variant-complexities.md

 %% BEGIN ### RELEASE

-# UT Variants
+# UT Variant Complexities

 ## +PoRs: Explicit PoRs

 \label{sec:por-with-proofs}

-What does a simplex look like if simplex-chains include explicit proofs of reflection (as merkle branches)?
+What is the throughput of simplex if simplex-chains include explicit proofs of reflection (as merkle branches)?
 This extension to UT is called +PoRs.

 Let $g$ be the length of the digest in bytes, i.e., the size of the hashes used in our merkle trees.